julianwagle/isps-hate-rural-people/README.md

 # isps-hate-rural-people
 A script to automatically plus one my TTL so that my ISP doesn't throttle me for using a mofi router.
 This one is specific for apple users but i also have a linux and windows machine ill be doing this for soon too.

-Step Zero: Replace USERNAME and PASSWORD in the aboves files with your own.
+Step Zero: Replace USERNAME and PASSWORD in the above files with your own.

 Step One: cd to ${Username}/Library/ and run 'mkdir Scripts'

-Step Two: place tll.scpt in ${Username}/Library/Scripts/
+Step Two: place ttl.scpt in ${Username}/Library/Scripts/

-Step Three: cd to ${Volume}/Library/LaunchDaemons/ and place com.username.tll.plist
+Step Three: cd to ${Volume}/Library/LaunchDaemons/ and place com.username.ttl.plist

 Step Four: run ping localhost to verify it all worked.
 If it didnt, restart your computer and then test again.